gvolpe/users-api-test/README.md

 For the sake of simplicity in this example the user with username = "gvolpe" and password = "" will be the only one authenticated as an administrator.
 Any other user will not be authorized to perform requests that require authentication.

 Start the server by executing `sbt run`.
-The server will run at [http://localhost:8080](http://localhost:8080).
+The server will be listening at [http://localhost:8080](http://localhost:8080).